Meet the Team

 Ms. Tudi Hodes is excited to begin the PreK 3 program with Ms. Kari Anderson.
 She has been at Holy Name for 20 years, plus she taught nursery school for 10 years.
 She is a season ticket holder for the Saints and the Pelicans.
 Ms. Tudi enjoys being with her children, her 6 grandchildren, and her friends.

-While at U.N.O., Mrs. Hodgson was a member of the Golden Key International Honor Society and the U.N.O.
-Starlettes Dance Team.
-She enjoys outdoor sports, such as fishing and swimming, and also loves to dance and read.
-Mrs. Hodgson currently lives in Metairie with her husband and teenage son who is a student at DeLaSalle High School.
+While at UNO, Mrs. Hodgson was a member of the Golden Key Honor Society and the UNO Starlettes Dance Team.
+She enjoys outdoor sports such as fishing and swimming, and she also loves to spend time dancing and reading.
+Mrs. Hodgson currently lives in Metairie with her husband and teenage son who is a Senior at DeLaSalle High School.

-One of our main highlights in 3rd grade is Zoo School.
-We have a Science curriculum designed through HNJ and Audubon Zoo where the children engage in hands-on projects and activities, and a thorough study of animals and their habitats.
-The kids absolutely love it, and it is a great educational experience that is fun as well as educational for all!
+Mrs. Hodgson is one of the original creators of the 3rd grade Zoo School Program.
+This curriculum is designed through Holy Name and Audubon Zoo and allows the children to engage in hands-on projects and activities where they complete an in depth study of plants, animals, habitats, and environments.
+The kids absolutely love it, and it is such a great experience that is fun and educational for all.

-Nancie Linder has been teaching in Early Childhood for 23 years.
-This will be her 9th year teaching Pre-K4 at Holy Name.
-She holds a Bachelor's in Elementary Education with Certification in Early Childhood from Loyola University ('92) and a Master's in Education from Tulane University ('97).
-Mrs. Nancie's is married to her husband, Joey, and they have one daughter, Sara.
-Sara will be in 7th grade this year at HNJ!
-Mrs. Nancie attended Holy Name, as well, and likes to to hang out with her family, go fishing, cook, and play with her dog, Nola, in her spare time.
+Nancie Linder has been teaching in Early Childhood for 25 years.
+This will be her 10th year teaching Pre-K4 at Holy Name.
+She holds a Bachelor of Science in Elementary Education with Certification in Early Childhood from Loyola University (1992) and a Master of Education from Tulane University (1997).
+Nancie attended Holy Name and Mercy Academy.
+She is married to her husband, Joey, and they have a daughter, Sara.
+Sara is a recent graduate of Holy Name.
+Nancie enjoys spending time with her family, fishing, and cooking.

 Miranda Matherne is so excited to be starting her first year at HNJ!
 She graduated from Ole Miss (Hotty Toddy!) with a degree in Elementary Education and an endorsement in Special Education.
 This will be her second year teaching, and she could not be more excited to be teaching Kindergarten.
 Miss Matherne loves working with children and watching them learn and grow!
 She has experience teaching Special Ed and working with children of all ages.
 Miss Matherne was born and raised as a New Orleans girl but also loves traveling and experiencing new places and cultures.
 She loves spending time with family and friends.
 Miss Matherne is also a lover of ice cream, puzzles, cats, and Saints football!
 She looks forward to a fun and fantastic year and meeting all of my students and parents!